analytically/mapmailer/README.md

 Prebuilt releases are available [here](https://github.com/analytically/mapmailer/releases).

-Requires [Java 7](http://java.com/en/download/index.jsp).
 Capsule CRM users can find their API token by visiting `My Preferences` via their username menu in the Capsule navigation bar.
 See [application.conf](conf/application.conf) for more configurable options.

 Copy the [CodePoint Open CSV](https://www.ordnancesurvey.co.uk/opendatadownload/products.html) (scroll halfway down, 20mb) files to the `codepointopen` directory in the same directory with the downloaded jar.